-Generally, the Company does not have long-term contracts with its distributors and most can terminate their agreement with little or no notice.
-For the first quarter of fiscal year 2022, the Company's largest distributors were based in Asia.
+Generally, the Company does not have long-term contracts with its distributors and most distributor agreements can be terminated by either party with short notice.
+For the second quarter of fiscal year 2022, the Company's largest distributors were based in Asia.